melmaur/todo-api/README.md

 # 📝 Todo REST API

-A RESTful API built with Spring Boot to manage todo tasks, developed as part of a Java backend portfolio.
+A RESTful API built with Spring Boot to manage todo tasks, developed as part of a Java backend portfolio for learning purposes.

 ## Features
 - Create, read, update and delete todos (full CRUD)